idaholab/moose/tutorials/darcy_thermo_mech/doc/content/workshop/modules/modules.md

 ## Navier Stokes

-The MOOSE Navier-Stokes module is a library for the implementation of simulation tools that solve the Navier-Stokes equations using the continuous Galerkin finite element (CGFE) method.
-The Navier-Stokes equations are usually solved using either the pressure-based, incompressible formulation (assuming a constant fluid density), or the density-based, compressible formulation.
+A library for the implementation of simulation tools that solve the multi-dimensional Navier-Stokes equations using either the continuous Galerkin finite element (CGFE) or the finite volume (FV) method.
+The Navier-Stokes equations may be solved with:

+- An incompressible formulation (CGFE & FV)
+- A weakly compressible formulation (FV)
+- A fully compressible formulation (FV)

+Zero-dimensional turbulence models are available and coarse regularized k-epsilon will be added soon.

 !---